-- 10 oz. mushrooms diced
+- 16 oz. mushrooms chopped

-- 1/4 cup flour
+- 1/4 cup all-purpose flour

 - 1 cup milk

-- 1 cup chicken or vegetable stock
+- 1 cup chicken stock/broth or vegetable broth

-- salt and pepper to taste
+- kosher salt and black pepper to taste

-- 1/2 cup whole wheat bread crumbs*
+- 1/2 cup breadcrumbs

-- 1 cup shredded cheddar cheese
+- 1 cup cheddar cheese shredded

 - Cook pasta in salted water according to directions.

-- Add the garlic; saute until fragrant.
+- Add the minced garlic; sauté until fragrant (about 30 seconds).

 - Add the mushrooms, stir with the other veggies, then allow to cook until most of the liquid has evaporated, stirring only occasionally (about 10 minutes).